 1. Remove the existing LCD.

 2. Remove the material from the GBM LCD.
 (Not required for the flex PCB version)

 3. Using the include flat flex cable, connect one end to the adapter board (pins up).
 Next connect the GBM LCD (which you purchased separately) ribbon and back light cable.

 To insert the cables, you gently slide the notches up, insert the cable and slide the notches down again.

 4. Insert the other end of the flat flex cable (pins up) to the GBA.

 5. Place the GBA back into the bottom shell so you can test that the LCD is working and adjust VCOM.
 Insert your AA battery or LiPo battery and power on the system.
 Using a screw driver turn the potentiometer until the picture looks good to you.

-(If you wish to increase the back light brightness you can change the resistor on the board near the back light connector – 3K is the default, try something like 500 ohms to 1K – you can just add it on top of the existing one if you wish)
+(If you wish to increase the back light brightness you can lower the resistor on the board near the back light connector – 3K is the default, try something like 500 ohms to 1K – you can just add it on top of the existing one if you wish)

 6. Now that it’s all working you have 2 options as by default the screen may pop-out, lifting the screen protector.
 You can either file down the battery compartment or apply a strong glue to the screen protector.
 (Not required for the flex PCB version)